qsnipp/Mono/README.md

 Build
 -------------

-Use Grune for build library.
+Use Grunt for build library.

 npm install
 grunt